Board of DirectorsMeet our board members

 Sam Varing is Legal Counsel for First West Credit Union.
 She is deeply rooted in the Abbotsford community and aspires to help grow and develop a robust legal team for First West.
 Prior to joining First West, Sam was an associate lawyer with Baker Newby LLP, and managed a wide ranged business solicitor practice.

-She is actively involved with the Abbotsford Chamber as an appointed member of the Government Affairs Committee and an executive member of the Company of Young Professionals & Entrepreneurs.
+She is actively involved with the Abbotsford Chamber as the founding Chair of the Company of Young Professionals and Entrepreneurs and an appointed member of the Government Affairs Committee.
 While earning her Bachelor of Business Administration from the University of the Fraser Valley, Sam held a student membership with the Abbotsford Chamber.
 It was during this time that Sam realized the enormous potential and impact the Chamber has in the Abbotsford community.

 On a more personal note, Sam was raised in a family of entrepreneurs.
 As such, she developed a strong belief that foundational business and entrepreneurial principles are essential for today’s youth.
 This led her to volunteer with Junior Achievement of British Columbia (JABC) to bring more volunteer-oriented and business-focused educational programs to Abbotsford schools.